Guide to ethical investing with amana

 There are 5 main types of ethical investing:

-● Socially responsible - This is any investment that looks to weigh up not only the profit but the good that comes to the environment and society due to the investment.
+This is an investment that looks to weigh up not only the profit but the good that comes to the environment and society due to the investment.

-● ESG (Environmental, Social & Governance, don’t worry, this has its own section a bit further on)
+(Environmental, Social & Governance, don’t worry, this has its own section a bit further on).

 Ethical investing stocks